claudio-silva/grunt-angular-builder/README.md

 Angular Builder is a Grunt plugin that transforms the source code of AngularJS-based applications into a format that can be directly processed by Angular's native module loading capabilities.

-This allows you to write only pure AngularJS code without any alien module definition/import patterns of non-Angular module specifications (like AMD, CommonJS or ES6 modules).
+This allows you to write only pure AngularJS code, free from any alien module definition/import patterns from non-Angular module specifications (like AMD, CommonJS or ES6 modules).

+It also provides advanced building capabilities for:

+- performing source code transformations and optimizations,
-It also provides advanced building capabilities for integrating stylesheets, templates and assets dependencies into your build pipeline.
+- integrate stylesheets, templates and assets dependencies into your build.

 ### Features